 If the death has been reported to the Coroner, the Coroner’s Office will notify the deceased’s relatives.
 The Coroner must authorise the registration of the death and the funeral.

-The Coroner may order a post-mortem to determine the cause of death, and does not need anyone’s permission to initiate this process.
+The Coroner may order a post-mortem to determine the cause of death and does not need anyone’s permission to initiate this process.
 They can also call an Inquest, which looks into the circumstances surrounding the death.
 The Coroner’s Office will notify the relatives of the deceased in this situation.
 This is a legal formality, so there is normally no need to feel extra worry and distress about the Inquest.

 The death cannot be registered until the Inquest has finished.
-However, in most cases a relative will receive a certificate which allows a funeral to take place.
+However, in most cases, a relative will receive a certificate that allows a funeral to take place.
 It is important to note that this certificate is not the same as a Death Certificate.
 When the Inquest is over, a relative will receive the Death Certificate from the Coroner’s Office and can then register the death with a Registrar.

 The Wiltshire Coroner’s Office

 The Wiltshire and Swindon Coroner’s Office, based in Salisbury, are generally helpful and can explain the Inquest procedure to you – but they are simply unable to give you any legal advice.

 26 Endless Street Phone: 01722 438900 Email: WSCoronersOffice@wiltshire.gov.uk

 Need Help with a Wiltshire Inquest?
 Contact us today.

 Coping with the loss of a loved one can be so very difficult.
 So don’t be afraid to ask us for help.

 For more information from our specialist inquest lawyers, contact us today;